16 Top-Rated Lakes in Idaho

 5. Lake Cascade

-Ninety miles north of Boise, Lake Cascade is a large man-made reservoir popular with fishing, camping, and boating on the water.
+Lake Cascade is a large man-made reservoir 90 miles north of Boise.
+It's popular for fishing, camping, and boating on the water.
 The encompassing Lake Cascade State Park features hundreds of campsites spread across numerous campgrounds and 86 miles of shoreline.

-Windy afternoon conditions often appeal to sailors and windsurfers at Lake Cascade, and ample fishing opportunities are available year-round, with ice fishing as one of the most popular activities in the winter.
+Windy afternoon conditions often appeal to sailors and windsurfers at Lake Cascade.
+Ample fishing opportunities are available year-round, with ice fishing as one of the most popular activities in the winter.

 6. Stanley Lake